wesleysantosdev/wesleysantosdev/README.md

 ### Hi!
-I'm Wesley Santos 😄:brazil:
+I'm Wesley Santos 😄

-- 🌱 Currently working as junior frontend developer, developing websites using HTML, CSS, JS and Bootstrap.
+- 🌱 Currently working as junior frontend developer at ADS Agência, developing websites using HTML, CSS, JS and Bootstrap.
-- ⚡ I love drawing, playing video games and other things to exercise my creativity.
+- ⚡ I love drawing, playing video games, watching movies... and obviously, coding.
 - 🤗 Learning is my passion, so I'm totally open to learn from others, talk and share information, so feel free to contact me at any moment!
 ##